 Placing food on a plate lined with paper towels after removing it from a deep-fryer will allow the excess oil to drain away.
-Eliminating excess oil should cut down on the calories and fat in your food if you are watching your calorie intake.
+Eliminating excess oil should cut down on the calories and fat in your food.

-Deep-fried vegetables low in potassium include onion rings, mushrooms, stuffed jalapeno peppers and zucchini.
-The most popular fried vegetable is the potato, a high potassium food.
+Deep-fried vegetables low in potassium include onions, mushrooms, stuffed jalapeno peppers zucchini and potatoes.
 Kidney patients who follow a low potassium diet can leach cut-up potatoes.
 A small portion is recommended to help keep potassium in check.

 Get a free recipe collection from the DaVita kitchen.Get the Cookbooks